Once you know what you’re looking for in a supplier, what comes next?

 You can, however, put yourself in a strong position by having a well-designed vetting plan.

-In the next several posts, I’ll help you build that plan.
-You’ll learn what you need to vet, how to vet it, and the why behind it all.
+I’ll help you build that plan.
+Follow me and you’ll learn what you need to vet, how to vet it, and the why behind it all.

 First up, let’s talk about what you’ll need to vet for a potential supplier.
 There are several critical areas you’ll want to examine: